Do You Know Why You Are Testing?! (On The Principles Underlying TDD)

 The key message here is that you should know the value of what you are doing and adjust your practice with respect to the context to get the value.
 Following TDD or testing slavishly without understanding its value is very likely to lead to bad tests that cause more pain then benefit.

 (If you like this post then you might also like Principles for Creating Maintainable and Evolvable Tests, Never Mix Public and Private Unit Tests!
-(Decoupling Tests from Implementation Details) and Clean Test Design.)
+(Decoupling Tests from Implementation Details) and Clean Test Design.
+And you might enjoy also other posts on effective development.)

 Sorry, the comment form is closed at this time.